E. J. Josey: Civil Rights activities

 During the early 1960s, he participated in the Civil Rights struggle in Savannah (see The Black Librarian in America, pp. 308–11).
-While at Savannah University, Josey supported students' founding of a local chapter of the NAACP, which participated in sit-ins.
+While at Savannah State University, Josey supported students' founding of a local chapter of the NAACP, which participated in sit-ins.
 Josey also served on the executive board of the Savannah Branch of the NAACP under the leadership of W. W. Law and met Martin Luther King Jr. at a dinner in support of the NAACP.

 In 1964 he carried the Civil Rights struggle into the American Library Association.
 In spite of the 1954 United States Supreme Court decision, which encouraged desegregation of libraries and ALA chapters, the ALA was slow in implementing integration of all of its southern chapters until Josey offered his resolution at the 1964 Conference which prevented ALA officers and staff members from attending segregated state chapter meetings.
 The four remaining segregated chapters that denied membership to African-American librarians at that time were Alabama, Georgia, Louisiana, and Mississippi; and they integrated immediately.
 He is well known for his uncompromising opposition to any form of discrimination whether it is racial, gender, age or sexual orientation.

 In 1965, Josey became the first African American librarian in the Georgia Library Association after, protesting the southern state library association he was finally allowed membership.

 In 1981, Josey was elected vice president of the Albany, New York branch of the NAACP. and in 1986 received the NAACP President's Award from the Albany Board for "significant contributions to special populations in New York State".